Guide to Angular BehaviourSubject, ReplaySubject & Subject

 This shows the tracking of the last value by Behavior Subject.

 It works similarly to Behavior Subject except that it can keep track of multiple values and reply to them for the new subscribers.
 Furthermore, you can also specify the window for tracking the older values.

 As you can see, observer 2 gets 3 previous values after subscribing, as set during Replay Subject's initialization.

-- Behavior Subjects gets an initializing value and keeps track of the last value.
+- Behavior Subjects - get an initializing value and keep track of the last value.

 - Reply Subjects - can maintain a buffer of values and pass them to new subscribers.

 In conclusion, Subject, BehaviourSubject, and ReplaySubject are essential types of subjects in Angular that play important roles in reactive programming.

 Each subject type has its own unique features and use cases, and understanding the differences between them is crucial for making informed decisions about which subject type to use in different situations.